 On February 16 - 19, 2023 the Company presented analyses of initial clinical data from two Phase 1 studies of EPI-7386 in patients with mCRPC at the American Society of Clinical Oncology Genitourinary Cancers Symposium.
 The Company presented an update to the Phase 1 monotherapy study demonstrating that EPI-7386 single agent was safe, well tolerated up to a daily dose of 1200 mg (600 mg BID), achieved target clinical exposures and showed preliminary signals of antitumor acvity in heavily-pretreated mCRPC patients.
-The second poster presented preliminary results to the Phase1/2 trial of EPI-7386 in combination with Astellas and Pfizer's AR inhibitor, enzalutamide.
-Ten patients have been enrolled in the first three cohorts: three in cohort 1 (600 mg QD EPI-7386 and 120 mg QD enzalutamide), four in cohort 2 (800 mg QD EPI-7386 and 120 mg QD enzalutamide).
-The DLT period has not cleared for cohort 3.
+The second poster presented preliminary results to the Phase 1/2 trial of EPI-7386 in combination with Astellas and Pfizer's AR inhibitor, enzalutamide.
+Ten patients had been enrolled in the first three cohorts: three in cohort 1 (600 mg QD EPI-7386 and 120 mg QD enzalutamide), four in cohort 2 (800 mg QD EPI-7386 and 120 mg QD enzalutamide) and three in cohort 3 (600 mg BID EPI-7386 and 120 mg QD enzalutamide).
+At that time, the DLT period had not cleared for cohort 3.
 The first 2 cohorts that did clear the DLT period, no DLTs were observed, and the safety profile was consistent with second-generaton antiandrogens (e.g., Grade 1 or 2 AEs of fague and hot flushes).
-Pharmacokinetic results from cohorts 1 and 2 demonstrated that enzalutamide exposure was minimally impacted by EPI-7386, while, as expected, EPI-7386 exposure was reduced by approximately 60% by enzalutamide (a well established CYP3A4 inducer).
+Pharmacokinetic results from cohorts 1 and 2 had demonstrated that enzalutamide exposure was minimally impacted by EPI-7386, while, as expected, EPI-7386 exposure was reduced by approximately 60% by enzalutamide (a well established CYP3A4 inducer).
 The observed EPI-7386 exposures remained in the clinically relevant range suggested by pre-clinical xenograph studies.
 Five out of six evaluable patients enrolled in the first two cohorts showed a PSA decrease >90% regardless of the patients previous chemotherapy status, and four out of six evaluable patients PSA levels reached < 0.2 ng/mL.
 All five patients that experienced biochemical responses showed stable disease by imaging.